sccapp/sccapp.github.io/_tabs/tags.md

 Contact Dhaval Parmar via Slack or email to get access.
 You will need to provide your Google ID (for Android) or Apple ID (for iOS) to be added as a tester.

-*Please let Dhaval know which phone make/model you are using to test the app or add yourself to this document [here](https://docs.google.com/spreadsheets/d/1hu2XE6cPSM1YHxyi2hRoknW_9eZPqcXMEk7_ImjYQZs/edit#gid=0).*
+*Please let Dhaval know which phone make/model you are using to test the app.*
 #### **Downloading the test app**

 ###### **Android**